zirui-song-18/documentation-website/_vector-search/performance-tuning-sparse.md

 # Sparse ANN performance tuning

-This page provides comprehensive performance tuning guidance for the [Sparse ANN]({{site.url}}{{site.baseurl}}/vector-search/ai-search/neural-sparse-ann/) algorithm in OpenSearch neural sparse search.
-SEISMIC offers multiple parameters that allow you to balance the trade-off between search recall (accuracy) and query performance (latency).
+This page provides comprehensive performance tuning guidance for the [sparse ANN]({{site.url}}{{site.baseurl}}/vector-search/ai-search/neural-sparse-ann/) algorithm in OpenSearch sparse ANN search.
+Sparse ANN offers multiple parameters that allow you to balance the trade-off between query recall (accuracy) and query performance (latency).

-Our Sparse ANN feature supports real-time trade-off controlling when users conduct a query by those search-time parameters.
+Our sparse ANN feature supports real-time trade-off controlling when users conduct a query by those search-time parameters.
 This means that users do not have to delete and recreate an index if they want to change the balance between search accuracy and query performance.
-In total, SEISMIC employs six key parameters that affect different aspects of the algorithm:
+In total, sparse ANN employs six key parameters that affect different aspects of the algorithm:

 ## Index performance tuning